-There aren’t a lot of things Add Crazy that separate the Macs from the PCs, but then again, they couldn’t be more different either.
-They might essentially have the same hardware, but their ‘packaging’ and their approach are poles apart.
-While the PC seems to be more user-friendly and enjoys popularity, the Mac caters to a niche audience.
-Let’s compare both of them, in all aspects.
+Here is everything you need to know about the pros and cons of both a Windows PC and a Mac machine.
+There aren’t many things Add Crazy that separate the Macs from the PCs, but they couldn’t be more different either.
+They might have the same hardware, but their ‘packaging’ and approaches are poles apart.
+While the PC seems more user-friendly and popular, the Mac caters to a niche audience.
+Let’s compare both of them in all aspects.

 Looks and User Interface

 Now it’s time to put the internals to the test.
-This is Apple’s fastest notebook offering so my expectations were sky high.
+This is Apple’s fastest notebook offering, so my expectations were sky-high.
 The first thing I wanted to have a look at is the battery.
 Apple advertises 7 hours of battery for every Macbook Pro model it offers.
 That’s down from 8-10 hours for the previous generation.
-Most of this is probably due to the faster processor and a new way of testing that supposedly better represents real world results.
+Most of this is probably due to the faster processor and a new way of testing that supposedly better represents real-world results.

 I fully charged the laptop and left the settings at default.
 The brightness sensor was turned on for more realistic results.
 During the test, I used everyday apps like Microsoft Word and Safari.
 To mix things,p some light 3D work was thrown into the mix.